-Digital research data is any data that is created during research that can be stored on a computer.
-This includes field notes, analog recordings, and non-digital images as they can be converted to digital images.
-Physical data such as biological specimens, soil samples etc. are not considered.
+Research data is any data created during research that can be stored on a computer.
+This includes field notes, analog recordings, and non-digital images, as they can be converted to digital images.
+Physical data such as biological specimens, soil samples etc. are not considered research data.

 The ANDS business plan says, ‘Research publications are not included within the scope of ANDS but files, images, tables, databases, models, computer outputs, and similar digital representations are included’.

 Even within this example, if a collection of text can be used as input to research (for text mining, information retrieval, etc) then it is definitely in scope for Research Data Australia.
 Similarly, there may be instances where published print material has been integrated into a collection of unpublished items, is integral to the understanding of other collection materials or is part of a collection where significant value has been added to the collection through markup and hyperlinks.
 In these cases, these would be accepted into Research Data Australia.

 The word data can cause some confusion.

 It can be argued that data is the supporting material for research output.
 An artwork is the output itself, in the same way a performance is the output of a music scholar.
 With this definition in mind, an artwork or performance would not be data but rather a primary scholarly output.
 It is not the same thing as a series of images of buildings or architecture, in which case, the images are data, i.e. materials that supports research.